Azure/LAMP/docs/Readme.md

 # Deploy and Manage a Scalable LAMP cluster on Azure

-The documentation provided here is about deploying and managing a Moodle (a popular LAMP application) on Azure.
+The core documentation provided here is about deploying and managing a Moodle (a popular LAMP application) on Azure.
 However, with a few simple manual steps, you can take the provisioned Moodle cluster and arrive at a general cluster for running any LAMP application.

-While the section below will help you arrive at a LAMP cluster on Azure, it's recommended you deploy the Moodle cluster using an ARM template
+While you can manually [deploy](Deploy.md) a Moodle cluster and this option offers you complete control, it's recommended you deploy the Moodle cluster using an ARM template, especially if you aren't command line savvy.

 ## Cluster Deployment

-he following button will allow you to specify various configurations for your Moodle cluster deployment.
+The following button will allow you to specify various configurations for your Moodle cluster deployment.
 The number of configuration options might be overwhelming, so some pre-defined/restricted deployment options for typical Moodle scenarios follow this.